 A 12yo African American male presented to the Howard University, College of Dentistry, Department of Orthodontics, for evaluation.
 The patient showed a skeletal and dental class III occlusion with generalized anterior spacing.
 The facial profile displayed profound convexity while his frontal analysis displayed symmetry in all planes (vertical and transverse).
 His cephalometric analysis confirmed the skeletal anomaly (class III), with proclined upper incisors.
-The patient was referred to Dr. Martin D. Levin for endodontic evaluation and possible CBCT.
+The patient was referred to Martin D. Levin, DMD, Bethesda-Chevy Chase Root Canal Specialists, for endodontic evaluation and possible CBCT.

-Right side of maxilla: Lesion can be palpated on the palatal surface between teeth #s 6 and 7.
-Lesion is elevated- approximately 3 mm of elevation and approximately 23 mm x 7 mm in surface dimension, is ovoid, circumscribed, well defined, with no variation in color, and fluctuant under pressure; no pain upon palpation and non-symptomatic.
-Palatal bone plate cannot be palpated between teeth #s 6 and 7.
+Right side of maxilla: Lesion can be palpated on the palatal surface between the lateral incisor and cuspid.
+Lesion was elevated- approximately 3 mm of elevation and approximately 23 mm x 7 mm in surface dimension, is ovoid, circumscribed, well defined, with no variation in color, and fluctuant under pressure; no pain upon palpation and non-symptomatic.
+Palatal bone plate cannot be palpated between the maxillary right lateral incisor and cuspid.

 - Location: maxillary right anterior alveolus, between roots from CEJ to the apex of teeth #s 6 and 7